hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ## Usage
 All sources and sinks of the blob storage adapter are of type `Any`, thus only inputs and outputs of type `Any` can be wired to the blob storage adapter.
-The `dump` and `load` methods of the Python package `joblib` are used to serialize and deserialize these inputs and outputs.
+The `dump` and `load` methods of the Python package `pickle` are used to serialize and deserialize these inputs and outputs.

 ### Basic Usage